About CABOC

 About California Association of Bond Oversight Committees (CABOC)

-CABOC engages in public policy issues regarding Proposition 39 school construction bond oversight, including conducting educational meetings, preparing, and distributing educational materials, or otherwise considering school bond oversight issues in an educational manner without jeopardizing its tax-exempt status.
+CABOC engages in public policy issues regarding Proposition 39 school construction bond oversight, including conducting educational meetings, preparing, distributing educational materials, or otherwise considering school bond oversight issues in an educational manner without jeopardizing its tax-exempt status.

 The implementation of these three LHC recommendations will guide the focus and work of CABOC: